 Bills that the Welsh Government will bring forward in 2014/2015.Learn more »

 Section highlightProject pipeline update

 This 6th edition details over 370 investments across both public and private sectors with a value of more than £40bn.

 The amount of funding allocated to Welsh Government Departments for 2015-16 is £15·3bn.Learn more »

 - Statistics & Research

 A member of the Welsh Government may deliver an oral statement to the Assembly during Plenary meetings on Tuesdays or Wednesdays and this is then followed up by a question and answer session.
-The Ministerial Code requires that the most important announcements of the Assembly's policy should be made, in the first instance, in the Assembly.
+The Ministerial Code requires that the most important announcements of the Welsh Government's policy should be made in the Assembly.